Hyedryn/elikopy/docs/preprocessing_dmri.rst

 	study.preproc()

-The arguments of the preproc function are given in the API : LINK.
+The arguments of the preproc function are given in the API.
 In this page, only the main arguments are explained in order to grasp the key aspects of preprocessing using ElikoPy.

 -------